github/developer.github.com/content/changes/2014-08-05-team-memberships-api.md

 This means that, if you try to use the [add team member][add-team-member] endpoint to add a user to a team and that user isn't already on another team in your organization, the request will error.

 You should change all your [add team member][add-team-member] requests to use the new [add team membership][add-team-membership] endpoint.
-This new endpoint works exactly the same as the old one, with one important change: if the membership being added is for a user who is unaffiliated with the team's organization, that user will be sent an invitation.
+This new endpoint works exactly the same as the old one, with one important change: if the membership being added is for a user who is unaffiliated with the team's organization, that user will be sent an invitation via email.

 ### Getting the status of a user's membership with a team